Reviewing this information before your housing search will save you time, effort and money.

 - Boston University letter of acceptance

 - A statement with the name of the guarantor or co-signor who is prepared to sign as a financially responsible US citizen or permanent resident willing and able to pay the rent during the lease period.

 - Understand the terms and language of apartment advertisements by reviewing our Rental Ad Abbreviations.

-- Start by visiting BU Off-Campus for apartment and roommate listings that are updated daily.
+- Start by visiting BU Off-Campus Services for housing listings, Roommate Finder and other Resources.